HOPE & Wellness Internship

 The HOPE & Wellness Center supports the mission of the Student Health and Counseling Services and Cal State San Marcos by educating and empowering students to make healthy lifestyle choices.
 The HOPE & Wellness Center offers the Healthy Cougar Internship program, a year-long academic and hands on learning program.
 Students selected for the program will work with the health educators in one or more fo the following areas:

-Agency Name: Cal State San Marcos Student Health Services
+Agency Name: Cal State San Marcos Student Health & Counseling Services: HOPE & Wellness

 Agency Supervisor: Cathy Nguyen, Health Educator

 Address: 333 South Twin Oaks Valley Rd, San Marcos, CA 92096-0001

 - Build leadership and communication skills

 - Receive training in a variety of health and wellness topics